MinnPost/legislature-tracker/README.md

 #### Google Spreadsheets

 This application uses [Tabletop.js](https://github.com/jsoma/tabletop) to read in data from Google Spreadsheets.
 Due to the fact that Google does not guarantee up time or ability to handle requests, it is good practice to cache the outputs for production.
 Tabletop has some recent additions to handle proxy via saving the outputs to a place like S3, as well as more traditional proxy like [gs-proxy](https://github.com/MinnPost/gs-proxy).
+Use the ```tabletopOptions``` option to set any of the [tabletop options](https://github.com/jsoma/tabletop#the-moving-parts).

 ### Data Models